 Now, let’s take it from the most peculiar and finicky creatures on earth: writers.
 Why them?
-Because of all professions, writing is one of those that demanded most time, solitude, and focus.
-And by knowing how the presence and absence of sound affects their craft, we would understand its real importance.
+Because of all professions, writing is one of those that demanded most time, solitude and focus.
+And by knowing how the presence and absence of sound affect their craft, we would understand its real importance.

 Writers and their relationship with sound